Ryan-D-Clark/QA_Bootcamp_Project/README.md

 # QA_Bootcamp_Project
 https://rclarks.atlassian.net/jira/software/projects/QAP/boards/6/roadmap

-Final Spring Boot project made at the end of the 10-week QA software development bootcamp demonstating the technologies that we have covered.
+Final Spring Boot project made at the end of the 10-week QA software development bootcamp demonstrating the technologies that we have covered.